Alcohol consumption in Ireland

 According to the WHO, an estimated 25% of worldwide alcohol consumption is unrecorded, meaning not taxed and is outside the usual system of governmental control.
 The usually lower price of this type of alcohol, its appeal to consumers from low socioeconomic status and people with underlying alcohol use disorders, irregular labelling and thus often unknown ethanol percentage by volume and the presence of potentially toxic compounds, as well as a complex interplay of these factors, is what can make unrecorded alcohol potentially more harmful than regulated alcohol.

-In a 2021 study examining unrecorded alcohol use across 33 European countries, unrecorded alcohol accounted for 7% of per capita consumption in 2020, while 11.3% of per capita alcohol use in Ireland estimated as being unrecorded.
+In a 2021 study examining unrecorded alcohol use across 33 European countries, unrecorded alcohol accounted for 7% of per capita consumption in 2020, while 11.3% of per capita alcohol use in Ireland was estimated as being unrecorded.
 On average across Europe, one in eight respondents who drank alcohol in the past week also had at least one unrecorded alcoholic beverage in the same week.
 Unrecorded alcohol use was also much more prevalent among people with high-risk alcohol use in the past week compared to people with low- or medium-risk alcohol intake in the past week.

 Defining per capita alcohol consumption

 Total per capita alcohol consumption is defined as the total (sum of recorded per capita consumption three-year average and unrecorded per capita consumption) amount of alcohol consumed per adult (15+ years) over a calendar year, in litres of pure alcohol.
-The total alcohol per capita consumption (APC) comprises both the recorded and the unrecorded APC, which together provides a more accurate estimate of the level of alcohol consumption in a country, and as a result, portrays trends of alcohol consumption in the adult population (15 years of age and older) in a more precise way.
+The total alcohol per capita consumption (APC) comprises both the recorded and the unrecorded APC, which together provide a more accurate estimate of the level of alcohol consumption in a country, and as a result, portrays trends of alcohol consumption in the adult population (15 years of age and older) in a more precise way.
 In circumstances in which the number of tourists per year is at least the number of inhabitants, tourist consumption is also considered and is deducted from the country’s recorded per capita figures.

 How is alcohol consumption data collated?